Giovanni Muscedere: Bandidos national president

 Reflecting their embattled status within the world of outlaw biking, Atkinson suggested the name "no surrender crew" for the Toronto chapter, which was adopted.
 In 2003, Muscedre sent Atkinson on an extended visit back to his native Ireland in an unsuccessful attempt to have the Irish Alliance biker gang join the Bandidos.
 Boosting the profile of the Bandidos somewhat was the decision of veteran biker Frank Lenti in the fall of 2002 to join the Bandidos; he was a more experienced biker leader than Muscedere.
-The Hells Angels had offered Lenti a chance to "patch over" several times in 1993 and 1994 when was the president of the Loners, but he declined, instead offering HAMC leader Walter Stadnick a chance to join the Loners.
+The Hells Angels had offered Lenti a chance to "patch over" several times in 1993 and 1994 when was the president of the Loners, but he declined, instead offering HAMC leader Walter "Nurget" Stadnick a chance to join the Loners.
 Another experienced outlaw biker who joined the Bandidos was James "Ripper" Fullager, who had been active in outlaw biking since the 1960s and whose home in Toronto was a favorite hangout for the Bandidos, where Fullager recounted his past adventures and gave them advice.
 Atkinson later stated that he left the Bandidos because of Muscedere's leadership, saying Muscedere was addicted to cocaine, his judgement was poor, he lacked political savvy and was not connected to reality, preferring to focus on promoting so-called biker "brotherhood" by devoting much time to the design of Christmas cards to his fellow Bandidos instead of making difficult decisions.
 Muscedere was incapable of managing finances – both his own and that of his club – and his moods were volatile.
 However, Muscedere was regarded as loyal to his friends and he often said he did everything "top left", which his way of saying "from the heart".
 Moreover, Edwards wrote that Muscedere was regarded as far preferable than Kellestine with his "... mercurial mood swings and stream-of-consciousness rantings, in which he somehow equated the Confederacy, the American Revolution and Nazism with goodness and Canada.
 Boxer Muscedere could barely read and write and didn't play historian, but he was straightforward, honest, fearless and loyal to a fault, which just fine with them".

 In January 2003, Joe Morin of the Edmonton Rebels visited Toronto to discuss "patching over".
 Despite his misgivings about the Bandidos, Morin felt in face of the challenge from the Hells Angels that joining the Bandidos was the best way to ensure the survival of his chapter, and agreed that the Edmonton chapter of the Rebels be granted "hang-around" status with the Bandidos.
 The Victoria Day weekend in May is usually start of the riding season for outlaw bikers in Canada.
-For Victoria Day in 2003, it turned out that only Muscedere, Lenti, Atkinson and George "Crash" Kriarakis actually owned working Harley-Davidson motorcycles, which humiliated Lenti, who complained about "bikers without bikes".
+For Victoria Day in 2003, it turned out that only Muscedere, Lenti, Atkinson and Kriarakis actually owned working Harley-Davidson motorcycles, which humiliated Lenti, who complained about "bikers without bikes".